List of Justified characters: Jean "The Haitian" Baptiste

-Markham and Associates
+Markham and associates

 Avery Markham

 Avery Markham (played by Sam Elliott) is a criminal and entrepreneur who made his fortune in the legal weed business in Colorado.
-He returns to Kentucky in Season 6 looking to buy up land in Harlan to grow weed, expecting the state to change its marijuana laws soon.
+He returns to Kentucky in season 6 looking to buy up land in Harlan to grow weed, expecting the state to change its marijuana laws soon.
 However, Markham strong-arms the land from the owners, killing them once they refuse a second offer.
-He employs a team of mercenaries made up mostly of retired military including; Ty Walker, Seabass, and Choo Choo.
+He employs a team of mercenaries made up mostly of retired military, including Ty Walker, Seabass, and Choo Choo.
 Also in his employ is a sort of hipster quick draw artist, Boon.
 He quickly gains a rivalry with Boyd Crowder, who is attempting to rob him of $10,000,000 and also stifles Markham's plans to acquire properties through his own threats against the land owners.
 When Boyd kidnaps Markham's fiancée, Katherine Hale, he is forced to hand over the $10 million for her life.
 After the exchange Boyd reveals to Markham that it was Katherine's idea to rob him.
-In his search for Boyd and the money Markham captures Ava, Boyd arrives with a hostage of his own, one of Markham's bought cops.
+In his search for Boyd and the money Markham captures Ava, and Boyd arrives with a hostage of his own, one of Markham's bought cops.
 In the ensuing shootout Avery is shot and killed by Boyd with the final shot going through his left eye.

 Katherine Hale

 Katherine Hale (played by Mary Steenburgen) is the widow of Grady Hale and Markham's lover.
-She first appears in Season 5 as an old friend and mentor figure to Wynn Duffy.
+She first appears in season 5 as an old friend and mentor figure to Wynn Duffy.
 She convinces Duffy to bring Boyd on to help them rob banks, specifically one where Markham stores his fortune as she blames him for her late husband's incarceration and death.
 It is revealed that she was the one really in charge when her husband was alive, as such she was a mentor figure to Wynn Duffy.
 When she learns it was Duffy who ratted on her late husband she attempts to kill him but Mikey, Duffy's bodyguard, intervenes and a frantic struggle ensues which leaves both of them dead and Duffy alive.